-There are simple steps you can take to help protect yourself and your family.
+Until then, there are simple steps you can take to help protect yourself and your family.

 Monitor Your Symptoms.
-Common symptoms are fever and cough.
+Common symptoms are:

 Emergency Warning Signs Include: